jiangvv/CasRestClientForNET/README.md

 A Cas Rest Client for .NET

 Get a service ticket from CAS (Jasig) server.

-Validate a service ticket by CAS server.
+Validates a service ticket by CAS (Jasig) server.

 It it written in C# and uses only RestSharp (restsharp.org)